What are EFT and ACH in Payments?

 • For a merchant, it is cheaper to do an ACH or EFT transaction than a credit card transaction.
 Rather than a percentage and transaction charge like credit cards (2% and $0.25), ACH and EFT typically have a single transaction charge of something like $0.25 to $1.50.

-• ACH and EFT work well if you have people that want to pay that don’t have credit cards.
+• ACH and EFT work well if you have people that want to pay but don’t have credit cards.

-• Compared to using physical checks, ACH and EFT cut down on paperwork and having to go to the bank to deposit checks.
+• Compared to using physical checks, ACH and EFT cut down on paperwork and have to go to the bank to deposit checks.
 ACH and EFT are fully electronic.

 How long does an ACH or EFT payment take?